GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 January 12, 2023

 The [`chrome.action.isEnabled()`](/docs/extensions/reference/action/#method-isEnabled) method programmatically checks whether an extension has been enabled for a specific tab.
 This saves you from maintaining the enabled state of your tabs.
 This new method takes a tab ID and a reference to a callback and returns a boolean.
-It has one limitation: tabs created using [`chrome.declarativeContent`](/docs/extensions/reference/declarativeContent/) will always report disabled.
+It has one limitation: tabs created using [`chrome.declarativeContent`](/docs/extensions/reference/declarativeContent/) will always return false.

 (The `chrome.action` namespace recently got new methods for controlling the appearance of extension badges.
 For more information, see [Setting badge colors](#m110-badge-color).)